Tumensetit/Tumensetit/README.md

 ### Hi there 👋

-I'm a student at University of Oulu, studying Information processing science.
-Currently have the most experience in C, Java and Python.
-And obviously Git. :P
+I'm Tuomas, a student at University of Oulu, studying Information processing science.

-Projects you see here is not all of my work, since not everything can be shared publicly.
-To see more please contact me via my email: tuomo2002@gmail.com

 <!--
 **Tumensetit/Tumensetit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.